 Between 2017 and 2019, Dr. Frederic Marin of the Astronomical Observatory of Strasbourg conducted a series of highly-detailed studies on the necessary parameters for a generation ship – including minimum crew size, genetic diversity, and the size of the ship.
 In all cases, he and his colleagues relied on a new type of numerical software (called HERITAGE) that they created themselves.

 For the first two studies, Dr. Marin and his colleagues conducted simulations that showed that a minimum crew of 98 (max.
-500) to be coupled with a cryogenic bank of sperm, eggs, and embryos in order to ensure survival (but avoiding overcrowding) as well as genetic diversity and good health upon arrival.
+500) to be coupled with a cryogenic bank of sperm, eggs, and embryos in order to ensure survival (but avoid overcrowding) as well as genetic diversity and good health upon arrival.

 In the third study, Dr. Marin and another team of researchers determined that a generation ship would need to measure 320 meters (1050 feet) in length, 224 meters (735 feet) in radius, and contain at least 450 m² (~4,850 ft²) of artificial land for the sake of agriculture.
 This land would also ensure that the ship’s water and air would be recycled as part of a microclimate.